ms264556/Hackery/pages/ZD1200AddOneTimeRootShell.md

-# Add a Single Use Root Shell to your ZoneDirector 1200
+# Add a Single Use Root Shell to ZoneDirector 1200

 Until late 2019 you could escape from the Ruckus CLI to a root shell.
 You can temporarily add this functionality, without making any persistent changes to your ZD1200.